KaranMondal/Super-Market-Sales---Data-Analysis/README.md

 Visual Summaries: Pie charts for sales distribution, bar charts for sales comparison

 ## -Technologies
-Designed using Excel / Power BI / Tableau (modify as needed for your implementation) Interactive charts and filters for deep-dive analytics
+Designed using Excel / Power BI
+Interactive charts and filters for deep-dive analytics

 ## -Usage
 Leverage this dashboard to:
-Track overall sales growth and identify monthly patterns Spot star and underperforming products or categories for inventory decisions

-Compare store performance and make data-driven decisions for future promotions
+Track overall sales growth and identify monthly patterns Spot star and underperforming products or categories for inventory decisions Compare store performance and make data-driven decisions for future promotions